🧡 Skip to main content🔍 Skip to search

 Choices

-Choice between ending Task and continuing with error procedures.
+Choice between ending the Task and continuing with error procedures.
 Before going further with configuring the error reporting, let us now return to the very first Action which pinged the remote server to verify the connection.
-Double click the first Action in the list to edit its properties.
+Double-click the first Action in the list to edit its properties.

 However, if the ping procedure fails to reach the remote server, we need to skip the Stop Task Action and continue the Task with other Actions to gather additional data.